抄作业

 What Does 抄作业 Mean?

 Copying someone's homework — taking their solution and using it yourself.
-Used at every scale: a student literally copying classwork, a city copying another city's successful tourism strategy, a country copying another country's policy, a startup copying a successful business model.
+Emerging around 2020, used at every scale: a student literally copying classwork, a city copying another city's successful tourism strategy, a country copying another country's policy, a startup copying a successful business model.
 The homework metaphor implies both the pragmatism of learning from others and the laziness of not doing your own work.
 Context determines whether it's clever or embarrassing.

 Cultural Context